vechain/grant-program/Vechain-EasyA-Hackathon-Boston-Oct-2023/applications/API Documentation.md

 **GET** /users

-Returns a list of all designer users.
+Returns a list of all users.
 | Parameter     | Type        | Description
 | -----------   | :-----------: | ----------- |
 | limit          | `integer`    | `optional` Maximum number of designer users to return; Default is 20.  |